-

 School Bus Drivers

-Those seeking to transport children in a school bus need to have a CDL if the bus is designed to seat more than 16 people, including the driver.
+Those seeking to transport children in a school bus need to have a CDL if the bus is designed to seat more than 16 passengers, including the driver.
 If so, you'll need to obtain a passenger ("P") and a school bus ("S") endorsement, besides the CDL.
+School bus driver applicants will generally need to:

 Shuttle Bus Drivers

 Shuttle buses not only come in a variety of styles and sizes, but are used in many different ways.
-Drivers may need to obtain a CDL, along with a passenger or other endorsements.
-Check with the potential employer to find out what is needed for the particular situation.
+You may need to obtain a CDL, along with a passenger endorsement or any other additional endorsements.
+Check with your potential employer to find out what is needed for your particular situation.

 Taxi Cab Drivers

-In general, taxi cab drivers don't need a special license or permit for their jobs.
+In general, taxi cab drivers don't need a special SC driver's license or permit for their jobs.
 However, local jurisdictions or employers may have additional requirements, so check with the proper authorities for more information.
+You may need to:

 Chauffeurs